 Today, Malheur consists of more than 187,000 acres, a tremendously important source of wildlife habitat.
-The Refuge represents a crucial stop along the Pacific Flyway as a resting, breeding and nesting area for hundreds of thousands of birds and other wildlife.
-Scroll down to learn more About Us - our mission, purposes and history.
+The Refuge represents a crucial stop along the Pacific Flyway as a resting, breeding, and nesting area for hundreds of thousands of birds and other wildlife.
+Scroll down to learn more About Us - OUR MISSION, PURPOSE, and HISTORY.

 1935 The Blitzen Valley addition was formally added to the Lake Malheur Reservation by President Franklin D. Roosevelt “as a refuge and breeding ground for migratory birds and other wildlife.”
 At the same time, the name of the reserve was changed to Malheur Migratory Bird Refuge.

 1941 The Double-O Unit was added to the Refuge “as a reservation for migratory birds.”

 1975 Harney and Stinking Lake Research Natural Areas were established.
 Harney Lake RNA was established to “exemplify southeast Oregon alkaline lakes (playas) and associated vegetation and wildlife.”
 The RNA for Stinking Lake was to “preserve an example of a small, spring-fed alkaline lake southeast Oregon and the associates high desert vegetation and wildlife.”